 The Ingeus supplier network includes suppliers of services and goods both in the UK and beyond.
 Each of our supplier network organisations is responsible for meeting legislative and regulatory laws that govern them.
 However, Ingeus has communicated with all of its current supplier network organisations in the UK to highlight the requirements of the Act and emphasise that we will only work with organisations that share our commitment to preventing modern slavery.

 Prior to working with organisations, we complete due diligence activities which include a review of key policies.
 In addition, we have issued mandatory evaluation questionnaires to understand their current controls and processes, aimed at eradicating modern slavery and human trafficking.

 We have developed training materials on modern slavery for our partners to supplement their current processes.
-We have also delivered training to some partners directly and we have plans to do more of this in 2018.
+We have also delivered training to some partners directly and we have plans to do more of this.

 To assess processes in relation to identifying, reporting and eradicating modern slavery each entity in our wider group of companies’ we have:

 - Communicated the requirements of the Act and our commitment in this important area to senior leaders across our network.